 Why Calculate Dry Matter Protein?

 Dry-matter calculations of protein are more accurate than the whole food analysis you are likely to see on the labels of some dog food products.
 For example, Hills Prescription Diet K/D Canine (canned) which the manufacturer recommends for chronic kidney disease (IRIS stages 1 - 3) has 16% protein listed in the ingredients on a dry-matter basis.
 On the other hand, Purina Pro Plan Veterinary Diets Canine NF (Renal Function) canned shows the amount of protein is 5.4%, which you might think is far too low for CKD.
-But if we apply the dry-matter conversion, it comes to a higher value of 7.5% protein – still too little in my opinion for CKD, but not as bad as the wet value initially suggested.
+But if we apply the dry-matter conversion, it comes to a higher and more accurate value of 19.2% protein.

 The dry-matter formula removes the water content from the product and analyses the particular ingredient as a percentage.
 The calculation is very straightforward.
-Divide the percentage of protein (or any other element you want to find the dry-matter equivalent of) by the percentage of water in the product.
+Divide the percentage of protein (or any other element you want to find the dry-matter equivalent of) by 100 less the water content.
 Then multiply by 100.
-In the above ‘Purina’ example, the calculation would be 5.4 divided by 72 (percentage of water content) multiplied by 100 = 7.5.
+In the above ‘Purina’ example, the calculation would be 5.4 divided by 28 (percentage remaining from 100 after 72% water content is deducted) multiplied by 100 = 19.2.

 The advantage of dry matter analysis is that different products with different amounts of water can be directly and correspondingly compared with each other, as the influence of the water element is removed from each product.